theobald-software/theobald-software.github.io/content/_en/erpconnect/sap-connection/logging-on-to-sap.md

 ---
 layout: page
 title: Logging on to SAP
-description: Description about Logging on to SAP
+description: Logging on to SAP
 product: erpconnect
 parent: sap-connection
 permalink: /:collection/:path